simplysara/dwp/README.md

 ## Tasks to complete
 - Create a new branch off of `main`
 - Create a simple blog site with the following pages:
-  - Login / registration page, we will only authenticate by email, no passwords necessary
+  - Login / registration page, we will only authenticate by email, no passwords necessary (we are very trusting)
-  - List all posts by all users (include the number of comments per post)
   - Create / update post
+  - List all posts and optionally filter by a user (include the number of comments per post)
   - View post with the ability to comment
   - A report page showing the users with the most posts and the users with the most comments
 - Site requirements
   - Only owners can modify posts
   - All users can comment on posts
   - Do not use FOS User Bundle or any bundled authentication system, keep this part as simple as possible
-  - List the number of comments per post
+  - Assume the database is huge and contains LOTS of posts and comments
-- Create several commands for managing the site and gather statistics
+- Create several console commands for managing the site and gather statistics
   - Create a new user
   - Return total posts by user's email
-  - Return total comments by users' email
+  - Return total comments by user's email
   - List all posts, with option to limit the results
 - Write unit tests
 - Test and lint all code (see [Application Instructions](#application-instructions))

 ## Submission
-Please push your working branch upstream so it can be reviewed and evaluated.
+Please push your working branch upstream, so it can be reviewed and evaluated.

 # Application Instructions